 What is metaverse?
 There is no precise definition.
 Often, internet users associate metaverse with digital virtual games and platforms such as Roblox, Decentraland, Minecraft, etc. We can define “metaverse” as an interactive real-time virtual environment where users can live, work, play, and consume products.
 It is not only about gaming (yes, its industry is at the forefront of the metaverse) – there are vast avenues to providing business-oriented outcomes.
 While many executives are still skeptical of their visions about metaverse advancements, it doesn’t mean that the transition from eCommerce to the virtual world is not gaining momentum.

 Indeed.
 Being an innovative hyper-interactive digital environment, the metaverse is on its fancy stage.
 However, the opportunities it opens up for luxury and beauty brands and retailers are enormous.
 Especially, it represents a huge potential for tech-savvy customers with new demands.
 In order to uncover new value streams, retail businesses have to understand what the digital world looks like and how it is functioning, and how to apply a fresh approach toward new levels of creativity and interactive commerce.
-Since in-app social eCommerce prevails in modern realms of consumers, digital metaverse and virtual stores can be a catalyst for the appearance of new revenue streams.
+Since in-app social eCommerce prevails in modern realms of consumers, the digital metaverse and VR in shopping can be a catalyst for the appearance of new revenue streams.

 Nevertheless, the metaverse is still in its foundation path.
 According to the McKinsey survey of 3,400 consumers, 79% of respondents made a purchase.
 The executives’ estimations are also positive: 95% of them believe metaverse will positively shift their business.
 In another survey conducted by McKinsey, which queried over 1,000 consumers of 13-70 age, the most popular interest in the metaverse digital activity belongs to shopping.